bvishnu08/diabetes-readmission-prediction-with-flagging-hisk-risk-patiences-/README.md

 ---

-### **Step 3: View Results Again (If You Want to See Them Again)**
+### **Step 3: View Full Results and Metrics in Terminal ⭐ IMPORTANT!**

-**When to do this:** Only if you want to see the evaluation results again, or if you accidentally closed the terminal and lost the output.
+**When to do this:** To see the complete evaluation results with all metrics, confusion matrices, and clinical interpretation.

-**What is "activating virtual environment"?**
-- Remember that `.venv` folder that was created?
-That's the "virtual environment"
-- It's like a special toolbox with all the tools your project needs
-- "Activating" it means "use the tools from this toolbox"
-- You need to do this before running some commands

-**How to do it (choose your operating system):**
+**Why this is important:** While `run_all.py` shows results, running the evaluation script separately gives you the full detailed output with all metrics clearly displayed.

+**Follow these steps to see all results:**

 #### **For Windows Users:**